Who is a 'must' for England in this form? - Garth Crooks' Team of the Week

 Erling Haaland (Manchester City)

 Nottingham Forest were eaten alive by Haaland in midweek and Manchester City were only getting started.
-Away against a gallant Aston Villa, City found it far more difficult largely due to the home side having better players and a much more sophisticated game plan.
+Away against a gallant Aston Villa, City found it far more difficult largely due to the home side having better players and a much more sophisticated gameplan.

-Haaland's goal was met with the same glorious precision as Kevin De Bruyne's cross.
+Haaland's goal was met with the same glorious precision as Kevin de Bruyne's cross.
 However, no team with the amount of possession Manchester City had against Villa should ever leave a football match with just a point.

-Kyle Walker should be put in stocks for shooting when he should have squared the ball to Haaland in the first half.
+Kyle Walker should be put in stocks for shooting when he ought to have squared the ball to Haaland in the first half.

 Ivan Toney (Brentford)